 Master of Science in Nursing.
-Admits registered nurses with baccalaureate degrees in nursing who are preparing for clinical specialization, teaching in schools of nursing, or administration in nursing services.
+Admits registered nurses with baccalaureate degrees in nursing who are preparing for clinical specialization, teaching in schools of nursing, supervision in nursing services, or administration in nursing services.

 Continuing Education

 The program in continuing education provides a wide variety of short-term courses for graduate professional nurses seeking opportunities to update scientific knowledge and skills needed to improve their competencies as nursing practitioners, supervisors, teachers, or administrators in an effort to provide quality patient care.